 “Getting a transplant has changed my life completely.
 I am very grateful.”

 At first, Marcela Urrego’s doctors didn’t know what to think when she developed shortness of breath and severely swollen hands and ankles.
 Was it a thyroid problem?
 A liver condition?
-Continued investigation finally produced a startling diagnosis in 2019: The 42-year-old mother and Boonton resident had scleroderma, a rare type of autoimmune disease in which the body’s immune system overreacts and attacks healthy tissues.
+Continued investigation finally produced a startling diagnosis.
+In 2019, the 42-year-old mother and Boonton resident was diagnosed with scleroderma, a rare type of autoimmune disease in which the body’s immune system attacks healthy tissues.

-“I had thought it was just a skin problem,” says Marcela, who has a 22-year-old son and a large extended family from Colombia.
+“I had thought it was just a skin problem,” says Marcela.
 “When I started reading about scleroderma, I learned what a bad disease it is.”

 Scleroderma causes abnormal tightening of the skin, which can affect internal organs.
 In the lungs, it can trigger inflammation and scarring, called pulmonary fibrosis, which makes breathing difficult.